aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ## Saving Images as WMF

 Aspose.Words provides functionality to save all the available images in a document to [WMF](https://docs.fileformat.com/image/wmf/) format while converting DOCX to RTF.

-The following code example demonstrates how to save images as WMF with RTF save options.
+The following code example shows how to save images as WMF with RTF save options:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_rtf_save_options-SavingImagesAsWmf.py" >}}